 Evidence suggests most don’t really understand stocking rate & carrying capacity?

-Whenever I’m talking to a grazing group or event I always ask who knows what these numbers actually are and almost always I see 8 out 10 people putting their hands up for yes.
+Whenever I’m talking to a grazing group or event, I always ask who knows what these numbers are.
+I almost always see 8 out 10 people putting their hands up for yes.

 Yet the data suggests they don’t.
 Since 1996 the Australian federal gov has spent a massive $5.8 Billion (and rising) in drought assistance.
 That is in the order of $48k per farm.

-At any given point in time, the data within MaiaGrazing is evidence that farms are either over stocked or understocked and those who minimise the variance to optimal have choices when it comes to buying, selling, agisting, contract grazing, or supplementary feeding when the market suits them.
+At any given point in time, the data within MaiaGrazing is evidence that farms are either over stocked or understocked.
+Those who minimise the variance to optimal have choices when it comes to buying, selling, agisting, contract grazing, or supplementary feeding when the market suits them.

 Breaking down the numbers

-So, it is important we clarify what Stocking Rate & Carrying Capacity is, for those not confident enough to say they don’t know but want to.
+It’s important we clarify what stocking rate & carrying capacity is, for those not confident enough to say they don’t know but want to.
 Both are numbers, specific to paddocks, pastures, land types and properties, best viewed at a farm level.
-The units can be lb/ac, kg/ha or dse days or stockdays or a variety of other units of measure that don’t ultimately matter as much as the ratio they represent.
+The units can be lb/ac, kg/ha or dse days or stockdays or a variety of other units of measure.
+These units ultimately don’t matter as much as the ratio they represent.

-Stocking rate is the actual livestock (plus ferals!) this place has carried over a period of time relative to the season that grew the grass consumed.
+Stocking rate is the actual livestock (plus ferals!) the property has carried over a period.
+While also relative to the season that grew the grass consumed.

 Carrying capacity is nominal, can change (slowly) over time, and is a function of the soil, forage and management.

 Both are single numbers on a given day or month.
-Both are simply the ratio of Dry Matter consumed per unit of precipitation that grew it.
-In MaiaGrazing we gather up all the yield per paddock and pasture, every day for every animal, for the last 365 days and divide by the precipitation that grew it.
+Both are simply the ratio of dry matter consumed per unit of precipitation that grew it.
+In MaiaGrazing we gather up all the yield per paddock and pasture, for the last 365 days for ever animal.
+Divided by the precipitation that grew it.

-You can’t do this in your head, which is why most people don’t actually know their stocking rate now, this month, and hence they realise too late they are running out of feed in a tightening market with prices for feed increasing and selling stock decreasing.
+You can’t do this in your head, which is why most people don’t know their stocking rate now.
+Hence, they realise too late they are running out of feed in a tightening market with prices for feed increasing and selling stock decreasing.

 How to see the warning signs and adjust ahead of time

-Knowing when the ratio of accrued feed consumed relative to the precipitation that grew it is rising… is an early warning sign of the need to reset the plan, whether that plan is to sell some cull animals, maybe wean early, or look for opportunities to graze elsewhere on contract.
+The ratio, of accrued feed consumed relative to the precipitation that grew it, rising indicates the need to reset the plan.
+Whether that plan is to sell some cull animals, maybe wean early, or look for opportunities to graze elsewhere on contract.
 Taking these steps takes confidence because they are obviously not trivial decisions and made all the harder when you are ahead of the market by 6 to 8 weeks.

-Even better than knowing what stocking rate is and should be, is how simple it then becomes to forecast out a few months what it will look like given any assumptions you like.
-These are game changing tools for folks who have been crunched by lack of feed or lost opportunity to buy into a cheap market.
+Even better than knowing what stocking rate is and should be, is how simple it then becomes to forecast out a few months.
+Also, what it will look like given any assumptions you like.
+For folks who have been crunched by lack of feed or lost opportunity these are game changing tools.

 We built MaiaGrazing to meet this need and more.
-Please sing out if you need any help to better understand how to go about planning grazes, forecasting or understanding your carrying capacity, we are here to help.
+Please sing out if you need any help.
+Whether it’s to better understand planning grazes, forecasting or understanding your carrying capacity, we are here to help.